The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 Popular literature spreads the following purposes of a practical Sprint goal:

 - Supports focus during the Sprint Planning meeting.

 Again, these suggestions are quite abstract, like most things in Scrum.
 The truth is, many teams do not define a Sprint Goal because they do not know what exactly it is for and what to do.

 However, let us give you an example to illustrate and discuss how a Sprint Goal can help.

 Imagine working on an online platform that allows user registration.
 You are at the beginning of the project.
 The Product Owner role has prioritized many User Stories, all associated with user registration related functionality.
 Let’s set a Sprint goal that will please our customers, users, and all relevant stakeholders of the product.

 “Create an opportunity for users to sign up to the platform as quickly, easily, and conveniently as possible without any obstacles or problems.”

-This brief plot actually contains a lof of collected information that we need to understand and follow.
+This brief plot actually contains a lot of collected information that we need to understand and follow.

 We can follow the idea of our Sprint Goal if one of the team members asks the question: “Should I start working on a forgotten password?
 We have to do it anyway.”

-You can quickly answer this question if you remind yourself of the goal of Sprint that the most important thing is the registration form itself, not the side functionality of the moment.
+You can quickly answer this question if you remind yourself of the goal of Sprint that the most important thing is the registration form itself, not the side functionality.